 Ayrakty-Shomanai Geoglyphs

 From the north side of Ayrkaty-Shomanai it’s possible to drive off road to the summit.
-Peer over the peak’s east side and you’ll spot a collection of geoglyphs.
-Don’t be fooled though!
-Local archaeologist-historian Andrei Astafiyev created these in 2017 to attract more visitors to the area.
-There are five with the smallest being a 150 x 110 m argali sheep and the largest one depicting a cosmogonic deity measuring 415 x 170 m.
-Astafiyev made them with a small team and employed a mixture of drones and GPS applications to map out the design.
-To make them he used a vehicle, attached with shovels and tools, to churn up the ground.
-One of his biggest drawings required 30 km of driving to complete.
+Peer over the peak’s east side and, provided they haven’t faded through weathering and erosion, you’ll spot a collection of geoglyphs.
+However, don’t be fooled!
+Local archaeologist-historian Andrei Astafiev created these in 2017 to attract more visitors to the area.
+There are five, with the smallest being a 110m x 150m argali sheep and the largest one depicting a cosmogonic deity measuring 170m x 415m.
+Astafiev, along with a small team, employed a combination of drones and GPS applications to map out the design meticulously.
+For construction, they dragged shovels and tools behind a vehicle to churn up the ground.
+One of their biggest drawings required 30km of driving to complete.

-In 2013, a 200 m wide pentagram-shaped geoglyph appeared on the outskirts of Aktau.
-In the same year another Kazakh pentagram made the headlines, on the banks of Upper Tobol Reservoir in the Kostanay Region.
+In 2013, a 200-metre-wide pentagram-shaped geoglyph appeared on the outskirts of Aktau.
+In the same year, another Kazakh pentagram made the headlines on the banks of the Upper Tobol Reservoir in the Kostanay Region.
 No one’s certain who created these pentagrams, although archaeologist Emma Usmanova believes the Kostanay one is the outline of a star-shaped park from Soviet times.
-As for the Aktau one, Tengri News says there’s a strong suspicion they were made by motorised hang gliders.
+As for the Aktau one, Tengri News says there’s a strong suspicion motorised hang gliders made them.

 Petroglyphs

-If you’re lucky, you might spot some wild horses or big-horned sheep (mouflon).
-On some of its cliffs there are petroglyphs depicting mouflon, horse, camel and dogs.
+On some of Ayrakty-Shomanai’s cliffs there are petroglyphs depicting mouflon, horse, camel and dogs.
 Although, they’re more contemporary and left behind by local herders and hunters.
 The two most notable rock paintings in the area show a bullet striking a ram and the other one, locally known as the ‘Picture of the World’, shows multiple layers of wild animals.

 Coordinates: